Opened 9 years ago

 can be read a bit differently and could be interpreted as saying it shall only exits ONE class with name A in the A.mo file.

-comment:8 follow-up: Changed 9 years ago by adeas31
+comment:8 by Adeel Asghar, 9 years ago

 That is exactly how i want it to be interpreted.
 I don't care if the class name is A or not but there should be only one class per file.